MariyaFilippova/mcp-strava/README.md

 ```

 ### 2. Configure Your CLIENT_ID and CLIENT_SECRET
-To set up your Strava API credentials, create a `.env` file in the root directory of the project.
+To set up your Strava API credentials, change  `src/main/resources/.env` file.
 Add your `CLIENT_ID` and `CLIENT_SECRET` obtained from [Strava API settings](https://www.strava.com/settings/api) into the file as shown below:

 ```dotenv
 CLIENT_ID="your-client-id"